Ready to short sell your home?

 What is a short sale?
-A short sale is when you owe more than what the house will possibly sell for .
-This situation is often the result of values in an area rapidly deflating.
+A short sale occurs when you owe more than what the house is worth .
+Short sales are usually the result of values in an area rapidly deflating.

-First, find out the true market value of your home.
-If your finances are already pushed to the limit, engaging a licensed appraiser may not be feasible.
-Therefore, a qualified local real estate professional that knows the current conditions of the Litchfield Park real estate market is a smart way to get an accurate opinion of your home's worth.
+First, figure out the true market value of your house.
+For those whose finances are already stretched, hiring a licensed appraiser may not be an option.
+Therefore, an experienced local REALTOR® that knows the current conditions of the Litchfield Park real estate market is a smart way to get an accurate estimate of your home's value.

-Next, estimate your closing costs.
-My work in this area has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at closing.
+Next, find out your closing costs.
+My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.

-Finally, contact your lender and let them know of the situation.
-They may even have a specific department that deals with short sales.
+Finally, call your lender and let them know of your situation.
+They may even have a special department that handles short sales.
 Ask about their exact process.
-Some lenders will be more willing to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
+Some lenders will be more inclined to work with you than others.
+They may be able to reduce how much you owe or make other arrangements.
 Your lender will have to approve the final sale.